 Otmoor currently presents an apocalyptic vision viewed from the top of the hill at Beckley.
 Water as far as one can see.
 I am unused to this and feel a slight unease.
 The comfortable familiar image of the reserve has gone to be replaced by something strange and unnerving.
-Nature has pushed back the boundaries of comfort, changed the land and resurrected within me the primal fears our ancestors must have felt at the surrounding and then much more dangerous landscape.
+Nature has pushed back the boundaries of comfort, changed the land and resurrected within me the primal fears our ancestors must have felt at the surrounding and then much more threatening landscape.

 The City of Oxford is but a short way over the hill but in the slowly encroaching dusk the world and ways of humankind are beyond, for just a brief hour, any physical distance.
 Something precious, intangible and elusive slips briefly into my consciousness but then is gone.